RighteousNwariwe/Mastering-Python/README.md

 🎯 Goal
 The goal of this repository is to practice and master Python through consistent exercise and real-world problem solving.

-🚀 Getting Started
-To run any of the exercises locally, make sure you have Python installed:

-python --version

-Then simply run any exercise file:

-python exercise_name.py

-👤 Author
-Righteous Nwariwe